 This course will run subject to validation.

-This is a broad-based programme for anyone interested in developing multidisciplinary skills within the animal management or conservation areas.
-It is also for people already working the industry who wish to enhance their career prospects.
+This is a broad-based programme for anyone interested in developing multidisciplinary skills within

 The course concentrates on aspects of animal management and wildlife conservation associated with the habitats, behaviour, welfare and conservation issues connected to a wide range of animals in captive and natural environments.
 The programme is delivered by experienced teaching staff with a wide range of industry experience at University Centre Somerset’s Cannington campus.